-All student accounts must be settled in full at the Business Office on or before August 9, 2010, for Fall 2010 semester and January 3, 2011, for Spring 2011 semester.
+All student accounts must be settled in full at the Business Office on or before August 1, 2011, for Fall 2011 semester and January 3, 2012, for Spring 2012 semester.
 Payment for all summer sessions is due on or before the first day of class.
-No student will be permitted to complete registration until their financial obligations with the Business Office are settled.
+Students will not be permitted to register for the next term until their financial obligations with the Business Office are settled.
 A Late Payment Fee may be assessed to any student account that is not paid by the semester due dates.
-A student who fails to comply with their financial obligations as specified can be subject to suspension from classes and cancellation of registration.
+Students who have not made acceptable payment arrangements with the Business Office to comply with their financial obligations will be subject to suspension from classes and cancellation of registration.
 Interest of 1.50% will be charged each month on all outstanding balances not covered by pending financial aid.

-Quincy University has contracted with Tuition Management Systems (TMS) to provide an interest-free monthly payment plan option.
+Quincy University has contracted with Tuition Management Systems (TMS) to provide an interest-free monthly payment plan option for the Fall and Spring semesters.
 Semester payments may be spread over five or four months.
 There is a \$40/semester enrollment fee.
 Contact TMS at 1-800-722-4867 to speak with a representative or contact the Business Office for further details.